 Whether you’re working in Europe or Asia, working hours can be unsociable at times; this is especially true if you’re teaching kids and teenagers, or business classes.
 Having worked from 3pm until 10pm for the last 7 years over here in Seville, I’m used to it now.
 I actually don’t mind that much because I have the mornings free to write and go to the gym, but I hate missing Champion League games.
-Some teachers I know despise teaching so late, especially during the warm spring evenings when you could be sitting out having an ice cold beer by the river.
+Some teachers I know despise teaching so late, especially during the warm spring evenings when you could be sitting out having an ice-cold beer by the river.

 If you’re entering the jolly world of TEFL, then be warned: students can be your best pals and your worst nightmares.
 In my 10 years of teaching, most of my students have been fun, hard-working, and polite.
 Well, maybe not most, but quite a few!
-During the school year you normally get a few irritable teenagers whose parents just want them out the house for 3 hours a week, or pedantic adults who have a low tolerance of ambiguity and want to know why for everything; “Because it just is,” will never suffice.
+During the school year, you normally get a few irritable teenagers whose parents just want them out of the house for 3 hours a week or pedantic adults who have a low tolerance of ambiguity and want to know why for everything; “Because it just is,” will never suffice.

 I’ve been guilty of not planning interesting enough classes, or not reading up about a particular grammar point and getting caught on the spot.
 Sometimes, those problematic students can become angels if you make the effort, but there are a few who are beyond your control.

 Bloody visa runs